mldbai/mldb/container_files/assets/www/doc/builtin/procedures/Classifier.md

 ### Setting example weight explicitly

-The `weight` parameter of the configuration is used to set an SQL expression for the weight of the example.
-This is a positive number that implies how many examples this counts for.
+The optional `weight` expression in the `trainingData` parameter of the configuration must evaluate to a positive number that implies how many examples this counts for.
 For example, a single row with a weight of 2, or the same single row duplicated twice with a weight of 1 will have the same effect.